sysid/tldr/pages/common/cargo.md

 - This makes it very easy to make two pieces of code not depend on each other (non-dependencies are the essence of modularity): just put them in separate crates.
 - During code review, only changes to Cargo.toml need to be monitored carefully.

+---
+1. Explain `main.rs vs lib.rs`:
+> structure separates the `main.rs` and `lib.rs` files, with `main.rs` being the entry point for binary applications and `lib.rs` serving as the main module for library code.
+> `lib.rs` contains the library code (functions, structs, traits, etc.) that can be reused, while `main.rs` typically contains the application-specific logic.
+>
+> If you find yourself needing to import structs from `main.rs` into `lib.rs`, it often indicates a need to restructure your code.
+> 1. **Move Shared Code to `lib.rs`**: Place any structs, functions, or traits that need to be shared between `main.rs` and other parts of your application in `lib.rs`.
+> 2. **Import from `lib.rs` to `main.rs`**: In `main.rs`, you can import and use these shared items from your library.

+---

 ## Workspace
 - is a set of packages that share the same `Cargo.lock` and output directory.